 Then all of the sudden I had idea after idea after idea.
-Inspired by a website I saw, by a shiny object I had bought (but totally in a different direction) you name it.
+Inspired by a website I saw, by a shiny object I had bought (but in a totally different direction) you name it.
 Suddenly I had 20 ideas in the space of a week.
 And no clue where to start.

 Be prepared for this!
 It might take you years, it might be weeks.
 Just keep your eyes open en write every thought you have down.

 Just pick something already & just do it